kyhjonathan/kyhjonathan/README.md

 ### Hi there 👋

-My name is Jonathan, currently a Year 2 Computer Engineering Student studying in National University of Singaproe (NUS).
+My name is Jonathan, currently a Year 2 Computer Engineering Student studying in National University of Singapore (NUS).
+I am looking for an internship!!
+Willing and competent intern that will have have immediate added value to any company.

 [![kyhjonathan's GitHub stats](https://github-readme-stats.vercel.app/api?username=kyhjonathan)](https://github.com/kyhjonathan/github-readme-stats)
 <!--